CVD coating

 CVD coatings reduce long term costs and increase efficiency.
 Costs are reduced due to longer-lasting tools and increased cutting speeds and feeds, which results in higher productivity.
 CVD coated tools can be run with dry or with minimum lubrication (or release agents in the case of forming tools) saving both operating and recycling costs.
 CVD coatings on mechanicals reduce friction and wear and improve performance and reliability.

-Typical lead times of our CVD coating services usually fall within the range of 3 to 5 days.
-Test parts and samplings take more time as fixturing and process design is required.
+Typical lead times for both PVD and CVD coating services are usually 3 to 5 days.
+Test parts and sampling may take additional time for fixturing and process design.

 Questions?